Colborne Street Gallery

 Established in 2018, Colborne Street Gallery is dedicated to the exhibition of contemporary art, including painting, drawing, photography, sculpture, fibre, and mixed media arts.
 The gallery also features a selection of Inuit Art from Kinngait Studios, Nunavut including print, drawing and sculpture.

 Exhibition programming features local artists from the Kawartha Lakes region, Inuit Artists from Kinngait, Nunavut, as well as other Canadian and international emerging, mid-career, and established Artists.

 Located in downtown Fenelon Falls, the gallery hosts artist talks, workshops, and other special events that engage and support the local community.

-The gallery is a proud member of the Fenelon Falls & District Chamber of Commerce, Kawartha Lakes Arts Council, and the Arts & Heritage Trail.
+The gallery is a proud member of the Fenelon Falls & District Chamber of Commerce and the Arts & Heritage Trail.

 Colborne Street Gallery recognizes that its work and the work of our community partners takes place on the traditional lands of the Michi Saagiig Anishnaabeg.
 Fenelon Falls is covered by the Williams Treaty and Rice Lake Treaty #20.

 Please note the gallery cannot guarantee a response to unsolicited portfolio submissions.